Which Of The Following Statements About Cyclooctatetraene Is Not True

 Statement 1: "Cyclooctatetraene exhibits significant resonance stabilization."

 This statement is partially true, but misleading.
 COT does experience some resonance stabilization due to partial delocalization of the pi electrons.
-However, the extent of this stabilization is significantly less than in aromatic compounds like benzene due to the non-planarity.
-The resonance stabilization is not sufficient to overcome the strain associated with the non-ideal bond angles and the imperfect p-orbital overlap.
+Still, the extent of this stabilization is significantly less than in aromatic compounds like benzene due to the non-planarity.
+The resonance stabilization is not sufficient to overcome the strain associated with the non-ideal bond angles and the imperfect p-orbital overlap And that's really what it comes down to..

 Statement 2: "Cyclooctatetraene undergoes electrophilic addition reactions more readily than benzene."

 This statement is true.
 As discussed earlier, COT readily undergoes electrophilic addition reactions, unlike benzene which prefers substitution reactions.
-This difference directly stems from the absence of aromaticity in COT.
+That said, this difference directly stems from the absence of aromaticity in COT.
 The localized pi electrons in COT are more susceptible to electrophilic attack.

 Statement 3: "Cyclooctatetraene can be prepared by the reduction of cyclooctatetraene dichloride."